elastic/beats-docker/README.md

 ## Quick demo
 Run `make demo` to build, test and run the Beats,

 Elasticsearch and Kibana containers are also provided.
-Once the containers are all running, point a browser at http://localhost:5601 to find Kibana, and log in with the `elastic`/`changeme` as the username and password.
+Once the containers are all running, point a browser at http://localhost:5601 to find Kibana, and log in with `elastic`/`changeme` as the username and password.

 ## Operational notes
 ### All Beats
 #### Configuration file
 Each Beat has a YAML configuration file at `/usr/share/[BEAT]/[BEAT].yml`.
-A simple default file is provided, but you will probably want to override it by bind-mounting you own configuration like this:
+A simple default file is provided, but you will probably want to override it by bind-mounting your own configuration like this:

 ``` bash
 docker run -v metricbeat.yml:/usr/share/metricbeat/metricbeat.yml docker.elastic.co/beats/metricbeat:5.2.1